thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

 Once the user interface is working, analyze the code and make an educated guess on how information flows between the stateful and stateless components.
-Write down your guess in your words.
+Write down your guess in your own words.
 No peaking in the next section either.
 The point is to make a guess now and see how close you are later.
 At this stage, being right or wrong doesn't matter.

 ## How does information flow between stateful and stateless components?